 Our practice is to fund the pension plans in amounts sufficient to meet the minimum requirements of U.S. federal laws and regulations.
 Additional discretionary funding may be provided as deemed appropriate.
-For the years ended December 31, 2016, 2015, and 2014, we made cash contributions to our pension plans totaling \$3.8 million, \$54.3 million, and \$12.1 million, respectively.
-Cash contributions in 2016, 2015, and 2014 include \$1.4 million, \$1.3 million, and \$1.1 million, respectively, of lease payments.
-While we have no federally required contributions for 2017, we expect to make cash contributions of approximately \$2 million to our pension plans.
+For the years ended December 31, 2017, 2016, and 2015, we made cash contributions to our pension plans totaling \$2.2 million, \$3.8 million, and \$54.3 million, respectively.
+Cash contributions during both 2017 and 2016 include \$1.4 million of lease payments.
+During 2015, cash contributions include \$1.3 million of lease payments.
+While we have no federally required contributions for 2018, we expect to make cash contributions of approximately \$2 million to our pension plans.
 These contributions reflect benefit payments to plan participants of our nonqualified salaried pension plans and lease payments for properties we have contributed to our qualified defined benefit pension plan.